arlac77/uti/README.md

 ### fileNameConformsTo

-Lookup a UTI for a file name and check conformance
+Lookup a UTI for a file name and check conformance.

 #### Parameters